czyczk/polkadot-http-api/README.md

 ```

 2. The `event_id` of the event must be equivalent to the specified parameter `eventId`.
 In other words, the parameter `eventId` acts as a filter that does its job to ignore other events emmitted from the same contract instance.

+For a duplicate subscription, HTTP status code 303 will be used.